unswwit/website/README.md

 git clone https://github.com/unswwit/Backend.git
 ```

+2. Add the `.env.local` file to the root of the frontend directory

-2. Install npm packages and run with
+3. Install npm packages and run with

 ```
 npm install
-npm start
+npm run dev
 ```

 The local server should be open on port 3000.

-### Connecting to the database

-Refer to WIT 2022 IT Guide.